MaxGnesi/Blockchain-101/Chapter3.md

 ### The Problem: No Clear Test

 **Without legislation, no one knows:**
 - Does staking make it a security?
-Maybe.
+(Now clarified: NO, as of May 2025)
 - Does having a foundation?
 Unclear.
 - Does early investor funding?
 Possibly.
 - Does the token have utility?
 Courts have said "doesn't matter"